bongnv/blog/content/blog/2020-05-10-dark-theme-with-gatsby/index.md

 Basically, it builds the site with production options and serves it under the default port 9000.
 Heading to `http://localhost:9000`, testing around, I found that the site flicker from the light theme to the dark theme on the first load.
 The reason is that the site was built without user's preferences and its default theme is the light theme.
 After loading from `localStorage`, it changes to the dark theme; hence, we see the site changes from the light theme to the dark theme very quickly.

 My fix would require some knowledge of Gatsby.
 The idea is to add a piece of script on top of pre-rendered HTML codes so it is guaranteed to run before rendering the site.
 The script loads data from `localStorage` and updates the HTML attribute to ensure the site is rendered with the proper theme.
-In order to achieve this in Gatsby, I use the API `onRenderBody` in `gatsby-ssr.js`.
+In order to achieve this, I use the API `onRenderBody` in `gatsby-ssr.js`.
 The codes would look like:

 ```js
 export const onRenderBody = ({ setHeadComponents }) => {